smee/binary/README.md

 If you use clojure's map literals, the order of the binary values is unspecified (it is determined by the sequence of keys and values within the map's implementation).

 ### Repeated
 `repeated` uses another `codec` repeatedly until the stream is exhausted.
-To restrict, how often the `codec` should be used, you can explicitely give one of trhee parameters:
+To restrict, how often the `codec` should be used, you can explicitely give one of three parameters:

 - `:length` gives a fixed length.
 E.g. `(repeated :int-le :length 5)` will try to read/write exactly five little-endian 32bit integers from/to a stream
 - `:prefix` takes another codec that will get read/written first.
 This `codec` contains the length for the successive read/write of the repeated values.
 Example: `(repeated :int-le :prefix :short-le)` will first read a short and tries then to read as many integers as specified in this short value.